 - Each year, the City of Torrance identifies one branch of the military - the United States Army, Marine Corps, Navy, Air Force, or Coast Guard - as the "honored service" of the Armed Forces Day Celebration.
 A high-ranking member of the honored service is invited to serve as Grand Marshal.

-- This year's celebration honors the United States Army.
+- This year's celebration honors the United States Air Force.

 - Besides the Parade highlight, the community can enjoy other festivities during the 58th Annual City of Torrance Armed Forces Day Parade & Celebration, including military exhibits and a free concert by a band from the military.

 - Military exhibits on display, including aircrafts, vehicles, support equipment may be viewed at the Del Amo Fashion Center parking lot just east of the Lifestyle Wing, on Friday, May 19 from 10 a.m. to 7 p.m., Saturday, May 20 from 3 pm. to 8 p.m., and on Sunday, May 21 from 9 a.m. to 3 p.m.